Anuj-Kanada/Usefull-Linux-command/README.md

 - uname - Linux command to get basic information about the OS
 - whoami - Get the active username
 - tar - Command to extract and compress files in linux
+- grep - Search for a string within an output
+-